mark-stoker/ReleaseRetention/README.md

 be reused as a Nuget package.
 * I have injected Ilogger into the the Projects class to log out why a release is kept, I have not wired up the Dependency Injection as this would be passed by the consumer of the library.
+* The brief stated no new UI and I have tried to prove it works through the Unit Tests.
+Howeve, I have added a small Console App to help give a better visual idea of how the Library works.

 ## Ideas for Improvements